gabbyepelle/medicare-provider-fraud-detection/README.md

 ## Limitations

-Revocation records and billing data appear to be from different time periods, limiting cross-validation Revocation reasons include compliance and on-site violations not reflected in billing metrics — billing-only anomaly detection cannot catch all fraud types
+Revocation records and billing data appear to be from different time periods, limiting cross-validation. \
+Revocation reasons include compliance and on-site violations not reflected in billing metrics — billing-only anomaly detection cannot catch all fraud types.
-High payment z-scores alone are not indicative of fraud — some specialties legitimately bill expensive procedures infrequently
+High payment z-scores alone are not indicative of fraud — some specialties legitimately bill expensive procedures infrequently.

 # Queries